mslew/blog/src/pages/posts/post-1.md

 ---
 layout: ../../layouts/PostLayout.astro
-title: My first Blog Post
+title: My First Blog Post
 description: This is the first post of my new Astro blog.
 author: Max Lewis
 image: